Siege of Malta (World War II): Infrastructure damage

 In the densely populated island, 5,524 private dwellings were destroyed, 9,925 were damaged but repairable and 14,225 damaged by bomb blast.
 In addition 111 churches, 50 hospitals, institutions or colleges, 36 theatres, clubs, government offices, banks, factories, flour mills and other commercial buildings suffered destruction or damage, a total of 30,000 buildings in all.
 The Royal Opera House, Auberge d'Auvergne, Auberge de France and Palazzo Correa in Valletta, the Birgu Clock Tower, Auberge d'Allemagne and Auberge d'Italie in Birgu, parts of the fortifications of Senglea, and the Governor's House of Fort Ricasoli were destroyed.
 Other buildings such as Auberge de Castille, Auberge de Bavière, the Casa del Commun Tesoro and parts of Fort Manoel also suffered extensive damage but were rebuilt after the war.
 A War Damage Commission was set up to compensate those whose property was destroyed or damaged during the war.

 Axis shipping losses

-Total Axis losses in the Mediterranean were moderate.
+Total Axis losses in the Mediterranean were heavy.
 Human casualties amounted to 17,240 personnel at sea.
 In supplies, the Axis lost 315,090 tons.
 This was more than reached Malta.
 The Allied navies sank 773 Axis ships, totalling 1,364,337 t (1,342,789 long tons).
 Mines sank another 179 ships of 214,109 tons in total.
 The navies and air forces shared in the destruction of 25 ships for 106,050 tons and aircraft sank 1,326 ships, for a total of 1,466,208 tons.
 Mines and naval craft shared a further ship destroyed between them, of 1,778 tons.
-In all, 2,304 Axis ships were sunk, with a combined tonnage of 3,130,969.
+In all, 2,304 Axis merchant ships were sunk, with a combined tonnage of 3,130,969.